1. Fishing Helps Your Children Find Nature

 - Use live bait that’s not much bigger than your hook.
-Earthworms, crickets, meal worms and minnows work great.
+Earthworms, crickets, mealworms, and minnows work great.

 - Use smaller bobbers, which makes it more likely your fish will actually be hooked instead of taking the bait and running.
 The line will be more accomodating to the pressure of the fish as opposed to working against you.

 - Be prepared to have fun, even if you aren’t successful.
 Fishing is one of those activities where there may be no prize if you don’t make any catches.
-But make it fun for your kids and the outting is likely to be more successful!
+But make it fun for your kids and the setting is likely to be more successful!

-- Be prepared – have plenty of snacks and water, sunscreen, bug repellant, sunglasses and a few tricks up your sleeve if they begin to get restless.
+- Be prepared – have plenty of snacks and water, sunscreen, bug repellant, sunglasses, and a few tricks up your sleeve if they begin to get restless.
 It will make the day go better for all of you!

 - Don’t use the gimmicky, licensed fishing poles for kids if you can help it.
 You can start with a small, lightweight model that may prove easier to use.
-Yes, you’ll see gimmicky poles in my shots, but this was our first trip out with a gift pole.
+Yes, you’ll see gimmicky poles in my shots, but this was our first trip out with a gifted pole.
 We’ve since invested in lightweight poles with better reels.

 - Keep it short the first few times out.
 Don’t expect your kids to enjoy a full day of fishing unless you’ve got other activities planned at the fishing site as well.

-Some resources you might find helpful:
+Finally, these are some resources you might find helpful:

-Stream Explorers – interactive fishing site
+- Stream Explorers – interactive fishing site.

-The Kid’s Book of Fishing – I love pretty much anything this series puts out!
+- The Kid’s Book of Fishing – I love pretty much anything this series puts out!

 Get more on Creating Self-Reliant kids here: